-In order to decide what the best tasting bottled water is, you need to know your options.
-Let’s take a more detailed look at the three bottled water options.
+Once you find that company with the required expertise, taste their water.
+Sample the choices to see which type you prefer.
+To decide what the best-tasting bottled water is, you need to know your options.
+Let’s take a more detailed look at three types of popular bottled water.

 Spring water comes from – you guessed it – a natural spring.
-This type of water contains a high amount of minerals to give it a distinctive taste.
+This type of water contains a high amount of minerals which give it a distinctive taste.
 Generally, spring water is filtered several times and then treated with ozone.
 The lack of chlorine leaves it odor-free, crisp, and clean tasting.

 There are two main types of purified water – distilled and reverse osmosis.